opennms-forge/onms-k8s-poc/README.md

 ./start-dependencies.sh
 ```

-Create the storage class (this must be done once):
+If you're planning to have dedicated UI instances, create the storage class (this must be done once):

 ```bash
 ./create-storageclass.sh minikube onms-share
 ```

+> The custom storage class is ignored if `opennms.uiServers.replicaCount` is equal to `0`.

 Start OpenNMS: